What is an EMR System?

 1. Server-based

-Also known as on-premise EMR, these systems are installed and run on a server within a healthcare organization's infrastructure.
-While the benefit of an on-premise deployment is that you have control over the equipment -- that is also a drawback.
-Medical practices that deploy EMR systems in-house must have an IT expert to maintain the hardware, software, and data it stores.
-If equipment has a breakdown, it can add unexpected expenses to your bottom line.
+Also known as on-premise systems, server-based systems are installed and run on a server within a healthcare organization's infrastructure.
+While the benefit of an on-premise deployment is that you have control over the equipment, that is also a drawback.
+Medical practices that deploy EMR systems in-house must have an IT expert maintain the hardware, software, and data it stores.
+If equipment breaks down, it can add unexpected expenses to your bottom line.

 2. Cloud-based

 In a cloud-based deployment, patient health information is stored, managed, and accessed online on remote servers instead of local or personal computers.
-This type of EMR allows healthcare providers to access patient information from anywhere with an internet connection and also enables secure sharing of patient data between different healthcare organizations.
+They allow healthcare providers to access patient information from anywhere with an internet connection and enable secure sharing of patient data between different healthcare organizations.

-ASP is a type of deployment for EMR systems where the software and data are hosted by a third-party provider, usually on remote servers, and accessed by healthcare organizations over the Internet.
+ASP is a type of deployment where the software and data are hosted by a third-party provider, usually on remote servers, and accessed by healthcare organizations over the Internet.

 In this model, healthcare organizations pay a fee to access and use the EMR system, and the ASP is responsible for maintenance, upgrades, security, and other technical aspects of the system.
 This can reduce the cost and complexity of implementing an EMR system for healthcare organizations, as they do not have to invest in and maintain their infrastructure.